jah0147/Turdle/README.md

 To run:
 -
 - Install python 3.9+ (https://www.python.org/downloads/)
-- When installing python, please check to include Python in PATH (This will allow you to use pip command in terminal).
+- When installing python, please check 'Include Python in PATH' (This will allow you to use pip command in terminal).
 - Open a Terminal (Windows PowerShell is fine) and type:
 -
 - pip install numpy